Generators of the group of modular units for Gamma1(N) over the rationals: -expansions and Gauss' Lemma q-expansions and Gauss' Lemma

-In the previous section, we have shown that every $f\in\mathcal{O}(Y^1(N))^*$ can be expressed as a product of powers $c \prod_{k=1}^{m}h_{(k/N,0)}^{e(k)}$ with $e\in \QQ^m$ and $c\in\CC^*$.
+In Corollary~\ref{cor:finiteindex}, we have shown that every $f\in\mathcal{O}(Y^1(N))^*$ can be expressed as a product of powers $c \prod_{k=1}^{m}H_{k}^{e(k)}$ with $e\in \QQ^m$, $c\in\CC^*$ and $m = \lfloor N/2\rfloor$.
 The current section is devoted to proving that the exponent $e(k)$ is an integer for $k\not=N/2$.
 The key idea, taken from Kubert and Lang~\cite{kubert-lang-IV} is to combine Gauss' lemma for power series with the fact that $q$-expansions of modular forms have bounded denominators.

 We call a power series $f\in\ZZ[[x]]$ \emph{primitive} if the ideal generated by its coefficients is~$(1)$.
 We then have the following variant of Gauss' lemma. \begin{lemma} Let $f, g\in\ZZ[[x]]$ be primitive power series.
 Then $fg\in\ZZ[[x]]$ is also primitive. \end{lemma} \begin{proof} Given any prime number~$p$, take the lowest-order terms of $(f\ \mathrm{mod}\ p)$ and $(g\ \mathrm{mod}\ p)$ (which exist by primitivity).
-Their product is a non-zero term of $(fg\ \mathrm{mod}\ p)$, so $p\nmid fg$. \end{proof} We say that a Laurent series $f\in\QQ((x))$ has a \emph{bounded denominator} if there is a non-zero $d\in\ZZ$ such that $df\in\ZZ((x))$. \begin{corollary} Let $f, g\in\QQ[[x]]$ be power series with bounded denominator and constant term~$1$.
+Their product is a non-zero term of $(fg\ \mathrm{mod}\ p)$, so $p\nmid fg$. \end{proof} We say that a Laurent series $f\in\QQ((x))$ has \emph{bounded denominators} if there is a non-zero $d\in\ZZ$ such that $df\in\ZZ((x))$. \begin{corollary} Let $f, g\in\QQ[[x]]$ be power series with bounded denominators and constant term~$1$.
 If $fg$ is in $\ZZ[[x]]$, then $f, g\in\ZZ[[x]]$. \end{corollary} \begin{proof} Take $a,b\in\ZZ$ such that $af$ and $bg$ are primitive in $\ZZ[[x]]$.
 Then $(ab)(fg)$ is primitive by Lemma~\ref{lem:gauss}, hence $a,b\in\{\pm 1\}$. \end{proof} \begin{proposition}[Special case of Lemma 3.1 of Kubert and Lang~\cite{kubert-lang-IV}] Let $f$ be a modular unit with rational $q$-expansion, that is, in $\QQ((q^{1/M}))$ for some~$M$.
-Then the $q$-expansion has bounded denominator. \end{proposition} \begin{proof} See \cite[Lemma 3.1]{kubert-lang-IV} for the proof, of which we give a sketch here.
-After multiplying by a power of $\eta^{24}$, the function becomes a cusp form.
+Then the $q$-expansion has bounded denominators. \end{proposition} \begin{proof} See \cite[Lemma 3.1]{kubert-lang-IV} for the proof, of which we give a sketch here.
+After multiplying by a suitable power of $\eta^{24}$, the function becomes a cusp form.
 The vector space of cusp forms of given weight is generated by forms with \emph{integer} Fourier expansions, hence the result follows. \end{proof}